Requirement B1 Means of Warning and Escape

 Guidance in Approved Document Part B for distance of vehicle access for a pump appliance

 Guidance in Approved Document Part B states that there should be vehicle access for a pump appliance to within 18m of the dry main connection point.
-This is to take account of the actual distance that the fire fighters need to carry kit and lay hoses from the vehicle to the building and the time it takes to charge the main.
+This is to take account of the actual distance that the firefighters need to carry kit and lay hoses from the vehicle to the building and the time it takes to charge the main.

 In some situations where the 18m distance cannot easily be met, it may be acceptable to extend the connection point beyond the face of the building to reduce the distance.
-However this will not, on its own, reduce the physiological impact on firefighters of travelling long distances whilst carrying heavy equipment.
+However, this will not, on its own, reduce the physiological impact on firefighters of travelling long distances whilst carrying heavy equipment.

 Where it is proposed to adopt an alternative approach to meeting requirement B5 (Access and facilities for the fire service) it would be advisable to seek the advice of the fire and rescue service who can advise on the practicalities of fire fighting.

 The above compilation was done to our best knowledge and only reflects a small part of the relevant fire safety guidance.
 This text cannot be a replacement for reading the original texts.
 It can also be out of date.
-This editorial is intended to give the reader a rough overview over this complex area of legislation and recommendations.
+This editorial is intended to give the reader a rough overview of this complex area of legislation and recommendations.
 For a more detailed assessment, the reader is advised to ask a fire risk assessor and provide a written assessment.